jairus-m/cath-classification-cnn/src/README.md

    - Mixed Alpha-Beta (significant amount of both α-helices and β-sheets)
    - Few Secondary Structures

-2. Architecture (A): This level describes the overall shape and arrangement of secondary structures in three-dimensional space, independent of their connectivity.
+2. Architecture (A): This level describes the overall shape and arrangement of secondary structures in three-dimensional space.

 3. Topology/fold (T): At this level, domains are grouped based on the connectivity and arrangement of their secondary structure elements.

-4. Homologous superfamily (H): Domains are classified into this level if there is strong evidence of evolutionary relatedness, based on structural, functional, and sequence similarities.
+4. Homologous superfamily (H): Domains are classified into this level if there is strong evidence of evolutionary relatedness.
+This is based on structural, functional, and sequence similarities.

 The CATH database was created in the mid-1990s by Professor Christine Orengo and colleagues at University College London.
 It uses a combination of automatic methods and manual curation to classify protein domains from experimentally determined structures in the Protein Data Bank.
-The classification helps in identifying relationships between protein structures and can provide insights into protein evolution and function.
+The original goal of this classification was to help in identifying relationships between protein structures.
+In biology, it is known that stucture informs function.
+To understand structure can lead to the understanding of protein evolution and function!

  ## cath_3class